wusi0727/cs5330lab1/final_report.md

 By examining the outcomes side-by-side, we aim to offer a clear and direct understanding of how each method performs under various conditions, highlighting their strengths and limitations.
 This visual comparison serves as a critical tool in evaluating the practical applicability and accuracy of our color thresholding and gradient-based methods in real-world scenarios.
+The most left side image is the original, and the second left is the result from the traditional color thresholding, and the most right is the result from the gradient method.

 ![images1](output_images/combined_0.jpg)
 ![images2](output_images/combined_1.jpg)